Alexyen04/Alex-Yen-Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than when acted out?**

+On paper we wanted to have a light that was large enough for a large office to notice and see.
+When acted out, the light was not as bright and was more difficult to see because of the surrounding light.

 **Did new ideas about the piece surface once you were on your feet?**

+Some other things we could have added to the piece was possible a sound/audio effect that pairs with the light change.
+Also a broader range of colors to better represent a change in the stock market, rather than just red, green and orange.

 **Are there key moments in the interaction where things could go in a different direction?**
 Iterate your storyboards to capture key non-sequential aspects of the interaction.

+When the light turns red, users may not necessarily sell the stock but be on alert to monitor and track the projection of the stock.

 ## Part C. Prototype the Light (light first!)